 I learned this way of cooking broccoli from The Key to Chinese Cooking, by Irene Kuo.
 It’s a superb, comprehensive cookbook, filled with both complex dishes and can-do recipes like this one, which quickly became a standard in my kitchen.

 It’s the kind you make a few times and then forget there’s a “recipe” for it.
 And you want to make it again and again because it’s good.

 All you need are broccoli florets (keep the stems — they’re delicious!
 Recipe later this week for those…), garlic and fresh ginger, salt, chicken stock or water, and Asian sesame oil for aroma and nutty flavor at the very end of cooking.

 Here’s everything ready to go — along with a little vegetable oil to get everything going in the wok or big deep skillet.First the garlic and ginger go sizzling into hot oil. just until they release their flavor.
 A toss or two for a minute or two, until they brighten and begin getting tender.Once they’ve wilted just a bit, you add the salt and the chicken stock or water and cover for about 3 minutes more.
 Remove the lid, toss well, add the sesame oil, and voila!
-Excellent, inviting and easy to enjoy with rice; with steak or salmon; with omelets; with quinoa and tofu curry, with burgers and fries.
+Excellent, inviting and easy to enjoy with rice.
+Try this as an accompaniment to your Thanksgiving turkey, with steak or salmon; with omelets; with quinoa and tofu curry, with burgers and fries.
 It’s just good, even on the breakfast table with salsa and eggs.What’s wonderful is that it tastes great cold — enjoy it hot or warm, and then don’t even worry about reheating the next day.
 We consider it finger food around here, the kind you grab while putting dinner on the table.

 - 2 tablespoons vegetable oil